-The International Programs Office is a resource for information about interning, volunteering and working abroad either during undergraduate studies at Augustana College or after graduation.
-Contact the International Programs Office if you would like to make an appointment to discuss any of these opportunities.
+The International Programs Office is a resource for information about interning, volunteering and working abroad during your undergraduate studies at Augustana College or after graduation.
+Contact the International Programs Office if you would like to discuss any of these opportunities.

 Augustana works with several program providers who offer internship programs in a wide variety of countries.
 These internships are unpaid, and the program provider charges a fee for arranging the internship, housing and other on-site services.